 3.1.
 International Competition

-In this competition, 63 nations and 49 states participated and submitted more than five thousand entries each based on individual architect’s interpretation to fulfil the requirements that the organizers asked, that is, the portrayal of tower footprints, recognition of every victim and martyr of the attack, final resting place for the one who remained anonymous.
+In this competition, 63 nations and 49 states participated and submitted more than five thousand entries each based on individual architect’s interpretation to fulfill the requirements that the organizers asked, that is, the portrayal of tower footprints, recognition of every victim and martyr of the attack, final resting place for the one who remained anonymous.

 On April 10, 2003, thirteen member jury was selected, and on April 28, 2003, the competition was announced, and registrations were opened till May 29.
 The entries were allowed from June 9 to June 30.
 LMDC announced eight finalists on November 19 that were entitled as follows: